f4exb/sdrangel/plugins/channeltx/modwfm/readme.md

 Adjusts the tone frequency from 0.1 to 2.5 kHz in 0.01 kHz steps

-<h4>10.4: Audio input select</h4>
+<h4>10.4: Audio input select and select audio input device</h4>

-Switches to the audio input.
+Left click to switch to the audio input.
 You must switch it off to make other inputs available.

+Right click to select audio input device.

 <h3>11: CW (Morse) text</h3>